-Before I show how to write content to rank in featured snippet, let me give you an overview of featured snippets.
-This will help you to discern the subsequent steps without any difficulty.
+Before showing how to write content to rank in featured snippets, let’s have an overview of featured snippets.
+This will help you to discern the subsequent steps with zero difficulty.

 To put it simply, featured snippets are pieces of content that show up on top of the SERP.
 They are derived from web pages in response to users’ search queries.
 They are meant to provide users with quick answers to their search queries.